lnzed/effective-rank/README.md

 2022-08-23  78.680000  82.169998  34.049999   97.139999  143.600006
 2022-08-24  78.849998  83.180000  34.230000   97.459999  143.690002
 ```

+If a Pandas DataFrame is provided, the covariance matrix will be calculated by using the data in the dataframe.

 The calculation can be made:
 1. for a single point in time using the entire history provided, or